Accessibility statement for the website of the Ministry of Justice, oikeusministerio.fi

 Accessibility status

-The accessibility of this digital service was assessed by an external expert organisation in October 2023.
+The accessibility of this digital service was assessed by an external expert in October 2023.
 According to the assessment, the website largely conforms to WCAG 2.1 Level A and AA success criteria as required by the Act.
-We are improving the accessibility of the website in areas identified in the assessment.
+We have improved the accessibility of the website in areas identified in the assessment.
+We take accessibility into account when producing content and developing the website.
+In addition, accessibility is assessed through regular audits.

-If the material you need is not accessible, please contact us by email saavutettavuus.om(at)gov.fi.
+If the material you need is not accessible, please contact us by writing an email to saavutettavuus.om(at)gov.fi.
+We will supply the material you need in an accessible form.

 Non-accessible content and functionalities

-The order of page heading levels in HTML is partly incorrect.
-The HTML of a page may contain unnecessary heading levels with no text.
-These levels appear as empty headings for screen readers.
-There are unnecessary hidden H1-level headings on some pages.
+The order of page heading levels in the HTML code is partly incorrect.
+A page’s HTML code may contain extra heading levels with no text.
+These levels appear as empty headings for screen readers (software that assist persons who are blind or visually impaired with reading).
+On some websites, headings are marked in bold font only.
 (WCAG 1.3.1)

 Text alternatives and images of text